Thursday 12 September 2024

 14 July - Chantaburi – Bo Rai Resort – 83 km

-I was unsure where I wanted to go, so I followed minor roads until I reached the main road.
+I was still determining where to go, so I followed minor roads until I reached the main road.
 Not feeling like spending time on the busy Sukhumvit Road, I veered off at the first opportunity.
 Soon, I found myself on a superb road heading north through dense forests.
 The area seemed seldom visited, as I hardly encountered any traffic or people.
 I was thus surprised and delighted to stumble upon quaint Bo Rai, which sported a lovely hotel and a 7-Eleven.

 15 July – Bo Rai – Pattaya